snkashis/android-docs/src/pages/navigation/overview/index.md

   </div>
 }}

-The Navigation SDK is built on top of our Directions API and contains logic needed to get timed navigation instructions.
-The calculations compare the user’s current location to their route and provide critical by-the-second information.
-This includes voice instruction announcements, real-time user progress to their destination, and detecting when a user goes off-route; all critical when building a navigation app.
+The Navigation SDK for Android allows you to build a complete in-app navigation experience.
+With the Navigation SDK you get the power of the [Mapbox Directions API](https://www.mapbox.com/api-documentation/#directions) along with a collection of features that are critical when building navigation applications for Android, including:

+- Detecting the direction a device is facing and start the route accordingly
+- Providing voice instruction announcements
+- Displaying real-time user progress to their destination
+- Detecting when a user goes off-route
+- Specifying which side of the road to approach a waypoint

 ## Install the Navigation SDK

 Before developing your app with the Navigation SDK, you'll need to add the SDK as a dependency.
 Note that while we show how to insert the stable version of the SDK inside your project, you can also use the nightly build/snapshot or the beta version if one is available.
 You can find the dependency given below in the MavenCentral repository.

 ###  1. Add the dependency

 1. Start Android Studio
 2. Open up your app's `build.gradle` file